top of page

 High-temperature wood firing is also a combination of impulsive and calculated moves.
 The kiln becomes an expedited version of the earth, adding outside pressure to our work.
 Surface design is decided by the positioning of the pieces in the kiln and how the flames will move between them; glaze and slip are used, only to be changed by the ash accumulated from our labors.
 By finishing these pieces in atmospheric firings, the kiln puts its take on the form such as society puts its take on queer bodies.
 Unlike people, its impulses and calculations are recorded for all to see.

-TTab Link (They/Them) is a midwestern artist who investigates queerness and perception through functional ceramic objects and atmospheric firing.
+Tab Link (They/Them) is a midwestern artist who investigates queerness and perception through functional ceramic objects and atmospheric firing.
 They have been firing atmospheric kilns—salt, soda, and wood—since 2011.
 Tab apprenticed with Gary Carstens at Mississippi Mud Studios and received a BFA from the School of the Art Institute of Chicago in 2018.
-Tab recently relocated to Fitchburg, WI where they are establishing their first private studio.

 While Tab’s home base has always been the Midwest, their passion has led them to pursue firing opportunities nationwide.
 Most recently as the Spring 2023 Artist-in-Residence at Township 10 in Marshall, North Carolina, focusing on a newly built gas-salt kiln.
 Through firing various styles of kilns, Tab not only develops their own practice but also explores the dynamics around firing teams, knowledge sharing, and influence.
 They strive to document and share findings on materials and process, and to encourage and expand access in the ceramics community.